isa-sp/SR_semi-automated_screening/README.md

 # Semi-automated screening simulations for systematic reviews of prognosis and intervention studies

 ### Description
-This repository contains the code for the simulations of semi-automated title-abstract screening for systematic reviews of prognosis and intervention studies.
+This repository contains the code for the simulations of semi-automated title-abstract screening for systematic reviews of prognosis and intervention studies using the [ASReview tool](https://github.com/asreview).

 ### Python scripts
 - ASReview_main_HPC_per_sim.py